-About Kamalbek KarymshakovKamalbek Karymshakov is an economist at the CAREC Institute.
+About Kamalbek KarymshakovKamalbek Karymshakov is vice rector at the Kyrgyz-Turkish Manas University, Kyrgyz Republic.
+He has also worked as an economist at the CAREC Institute, People’s Republic of China.

 Air pollution in the cold countries of Central Asia is particularly high during winter due to the consumption of solid fuels for space heating.
 Evidence-based policy recommendations are needed to facilitate the transition from solid fuel consumption to the use of cleaner fuels for residential heating and cooking, particularly in Kazakhstan and the Kyrgyz Republic.
 This is important not only for improving health conditions for the inhabitants and visitors in these countries but also for reducing the life-threatening health hazards arising from indoor cooking and heating.